Hi lovely reader, I hope you’re having a good day or night!

 In my recent Instagram post, I spoke about how my year hadn’t quite started off how I expected, and that I gave myself some time get all of the stagnant energy out of my system.
 I thought I had, but when I wrote that, it was the week leading up to my period so cravings and PMS kicked it and changed my plans.
 I fell back into the poor habits I thought I was ready to move on from.

-Recently I’ve been struggling with staying up late, overeating/eating too much sugar, and not exercising.
+Recently I’ve been struggling with several old damaging habits.
 I don’t feel fulfilled by the end of the day, like I’m pouring into a cup that has a hole in it and when I stop pouring, I see it emptying so I continue trying to fill the cup, even though the better option would be to fix the cup or get a new one.
-I was up sooo late last night which is why I’m so tired right now.
-But even though I didn’t get out of bed until 1PM, I exercised right after I got up, ate well, did some housework, and completed my task list I wrote.
+I was up so late last night which is why I’m so tired right now.
+But even though I didn’t get out of bed until a ridiculous time, I made it a decent day.

 I believe that if you focus on the things that lift your soul, you will continue to be more aware of those things.
 That will influence your thoughts, behavior, and actions, which will guide you onto the path of making more soul-nourishing choices.
 Some call this the law of attraction.
 In my mind, both the effort on our part (changing our ingrained thought patterns and in turn acting out of trust and not fear, ect) and guidance from the Universe are needed.
 To me it’s a symbiotic relationship.
 I can’t expect the Universe to do all of the work for me.
 I am guided toward action that I alone must take.
 Just like no one else besides Frodo could take the ring to Mount Doom.

-I thought I would clarify that when I say control, I don’t mean forcing, pushing, or resisting.
-I am seeing the areas in my life that I’m allowing to control me – lack of exercise, social media, sugar – and I’m changing for a healthier version of myself.
+I am seeing the areas in my life that I’m allowing to control me and I’m changing for a healthier version of myself.
 Focus on the things you can control.